bitcoin-core-review-club/website/hosting.md

   - Potential bugs reviewers might want to look out for.
   - Fun C++ things.

-- You may want to think about how you want to split the discussion across two meetings.
-Here are some ideas:

-  - Conceptual and approach, then implementation.
+- You may want to think about how you want to structure the discussion.
+For example, you may want to discuss conceptual, approach, then implementation.
-  - The first n commits of the PR, then the last n commits.
+  Larger PRs can also be split by commit.

 - If you refer to yourself in the notes, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").